rerun-io/rerun/BUILD.md

 As of today, we link everything statically in both debug and release builds, which makes custom linkers and split debuginfo the two most impactful tools we have at our disposal in order to improve compile times.

-These tools can configured through your `Cargo` configuration, available at `$HOME/.cargo/config.toml`.
+These tools can be configured through your `Cargo` configuration, available at `$HOME/.cargo/config.toml`.

 ### macOS